Adding a 1750 Hz access tone for the speaker mic

 like I did.
 Or first read the correct OSCCAL value from the PIC,

 before you erase the factory calibration, like I did...

-Then I etched a tiny circuit board for the surface-mount PIC and the 0805 size resistors and capacitor.
+Then I etched a tiny circuit board for the surface-mount PIC and the five 0805 size resistors and capacitor.
 Larger components are just fine too, there's plenty of room inside the microphone.
 (I actually used one smaller 0603-size resistor, because I didn't have an 0805 820k resistor.)

 The tiny PCB fits nicely inside the speaker mic.
 It is hot glued to the

 microphone's own circuit board.
 The pushbutton switch is a normal